-4.5.1 Grade norms
+4.5 Grade norms

-The students' knowledge can be tested by means of essay question exams, papers, or multiple choice exams.
+The students' knowledge may be tested by means of essay question exams, papers, or multiple choice exams.

 In order to pass a multiple choice exam, students must know the answers to 56% of the questions, with chance being taken into account.
 For example, in an exam with 60 three-choice questions, students are expected to score 20 questions correct on the basis of chance alone.
-Thus, they need to pass at least 20 questions plus (60-20)56%, which sums up to 42,4.
+Thus, they need to pass at least 20 questions plus (60-20)\56%, which sums up to 42,4.
 Please note that this differs from a scheme that simply requires 56% of correct answers!

 The results of an exam are always rounded to full grades.
-The results of a bachelor's thesis may be expressed in half grades, but must always be at least 6.0 to pass.
+The results of a bachelor's thesis and two other courses may be expressed in half grades (5.5 will not be used), but must always be at least 6.0 to pass.